Last Updated on October 6, 2020 by Scott

 - Dimensions: 7 x 14 x 8 in.

-First, you need to determine how much wattage your refrigerator requires.
-This is going to be dependent on the size of your refrigerator, and we will discuss average wattage requirements a little further into this article.
+When it comes to powering a fridge with a solar generator, there are a few different things you need to take into consideration.
+First, determine how much wattage your refrigerator requires.
+This is going to be dependent on the size of your refrigerator, and we will discuss average wattage requirements later in this article.

 This can put a great strain on your generator and cause it to fail prematurely.

-Lastly, you will want to consider how long you will be wanting to run your refrigerator.
+Lastly, consider how long you will want to run your refrigerator.

 Most generator companies supply you with average charge times for common appliances.